 I noticed the vendor at the used mismatched canning jars.
 (Saving money and reusing containers) You would never find a company reusing containers in a grocery store.
 So, this is another great reason to support these local events.

 Honey is nature’s vomit in a jar!
 Kidding!
 Sorta!
 It does come from a Bee’s mouth!
-However, it doesn’t lie in the digestive tract.
+However, the honey doesn’t lie in its digestive tract.
 What I like about honey is how sweet it tastes!

 What I like about buying honey from a local Christmas market?
 Giving support to local beekeepers.
 They will turn honey into an experience.
 Who knew?
 Honey can be mixed with other lovely natural ingredients.
 Ingredients such as lemon, ginger, cinnamon, and other spices.